Venkateswara Temple, Tirumala: Modern history

-After the end of Vijayanagara Empire, the temple went into the hands of Golconda in July 1656 and then it was under the French for a short period of time and under Nawab of Carnatic till 1801 CE.
-With the advent of British during the early 19th century, the management of the temple passed to hands of East India Company, who accorded special status to temple and avoided interference in temple activities.
-Madras government passed Regulation seven of 1817, which passed the temple to Board of Revenue through collector of North Arcot District.
-In 1821, Bruce, the then East India company commissioner for Chittoor district, had drawn rules for the management of Temple which is referred to as Bruce's Code.
+After the fall of Vijayanagara Empire, the temple came under the control of Golconda in July 1656.
+It was subsequently administered for a brief period by the French and later by Nawab of Carnatic until 1801 CE.
+With the arrival of the British in the early 19th century, the management of the temple passed to the East India Company, which accorded special status to the temple and refrained from interfering in its activities.
+In 1817, the Madras government enacted Regulation VII, transferring oversight of the temple to the Board of Revenue through the Collector of North Arcot District.
+In 1821, Bruce, the East India company commissioner for the Chittoor district, formulated rules for the management of Temple, later known as Bruce's Code.

-The 7th Nizam of Hyderabad, Mir Osman Ali Khan made yearly donations of ₹8,000 to the temple.
+The 7th Nizam of Hyderabad, Mir Osman Ali Khan made annual donations of ₹8,000 to the temple.

-In 1843, the East India Company transferred the Administration of Temple along with other Temples in Tirupati to Mahants of Hathiramji Muth, who acted as Vicaranakartas.
-It was under the rule of Mahants for six generations until 1933 when Tirumala Tirupati Devasthanams was formed as a result of the TTD Act in 1933.
-The Act of 1933 was superseded by Madras Hindu Religious and Charitable Endowment Act of 1951.
-Again in 1966, the temple was placed under direct control of Andhra pradesh State Endowments Department, with Andhra Pradesh Charitable and Hindu Religious Institutions and Endowments act.
-In 1979, act of 1966 was rolled back with new Tirumala Tirupati Devasthanams act, where temple administration was vested to a committee consisting of Executive officer, Chairman and two other members nominated by Government of Andhra Pradesh.

-The temple is run by body Tirumala Tirupati Devasthanams (TTD) which is under control of Andhra Pradesh Government.
-The head of TTD is appointed by Andhra Pradesh Government.
-The revenue from this shrine is used by Andhra Pradesh government.
+In 1843, the East India Company transferred the administration of the temple, along with other Temples in Tirupati, to the Mahants of Hathiramji Muth, who acted as Vicaranakartas.
+The temple remained under the Mahants' control for six generations until 1933, when Tirumala Tirupati Devasthanams (TTD) was established under the TTD Act of 1933.
+The Act of 1933 was later superseded by the Madras Hindu Religious and Charitable Endowment Act of 1951.
+In 1966, the temple was placed under the direct control of the Andhra Pradesh State Endowments Department, through the Andhra Pradesh Charitable and Hindu Religious Institutions and Endowments Act.
+This arrangement was reversed in 1979 with the enactment of the new Tirumala Tirupati Devasthanams Act, which vested temple administration in a committee consisting of an Executive Officer, a Chairman and two other members nominated by the Government of Andhra Pradesh.
+The temple continues to be administered by the Tirumala Tirupati Devasthanams which is under the control of Andhra Pradesh Government.
+The head of TTD is appointed by Andhra Pradesh Government, and the revenue from the shrine is utilized by Andhra Pradesh government.